Greece: Where Mythology Meets Mediterranean Magic

 Taverna Etiquette

-• Water is often tap (free) unless you request bottled
+Water is often tap (nero vryses) and free unless you specifically request bottled.

 Accommodation Tips